What’s It Like to Work With Me? And Why Do I Love Taking Photos of Other Families So Much???

 My favorite subjects in elementary school were always art and reading.
 I never understood how — or if — that would play out in the ‘real world,’ until I started this venture.

-I’ve been drawn to the camera since my parents let me toy with their Nikon SLR as a child, and I remember the day they gifted me my own as a teenager.
-I explored other media, t00, studying ceramics for years — in fact, I first used a dark room when I explored photographic printing on clay.
+I’ve been drawn to the camera since my parents let me toy with their Nikon SLR as a child, and I vividly remember the birthday when they gifted me my very own Nikon.
+There was just something about having the camera in my hands… I explored other media as well, including studying ceramics for years — in fact, I first used a dark room when I explored photographic printing on clay.
 Random, right??
-I took photography and sculpture classes in college at Wake Forest University, and fit in a semester to study art history in Florence, Italy (still one of my favorite spots on earth).
+I took photography and sculpture classes in college at Wake Forest University, and studied art history alongside with English.

-When I joined the corporate world after college, I continued to take classes on the side.
-And I incorporated my love of art and art history into my career — after a brief stint at the Freer & Sackler Galleries, I was fortunate enough to work at The Art League, an art school and gallery in Alexandria, VA.
-I loved taking classes on the side, somehow I fitting that in while also obtaining my Master’s in Arts Management.
+When I joined the corporate world after college, I continued to take ceramics and photography classes on the side.
+And I incorporated my love of art and art history into my career — after a brief stint at the Freer & Sackler Galleries, I worked at The Art League, an art school and gallery in Alexandria, VA.
+There I took classes on the side, while also obtaining my Master’s in Arts Management.

-Photography was always hobby — something I loved and dabbled in, taking classes and shooting while I pursued my career, started my family, and figured out what I sought most in life.
+Photography was consistently something I loved and did, taking classes and shooting while I pursued my career, started my family, and figured out what I sought most in life.
 Which was: Being with my family and behind the camera.
-I relinquished my office job for playground attire and now I’m fully dedicated to my two passions.
+I wanted to capture my family’s story, and document that for other families.
+I relinquished my office job and now I’m fully dedicated to my two passions.

 And my family?
 Our son has a beautiful imagination, is wicked smart, and always runs, never walks.
-Our daughter is the most empathetic child, only wants to wear dresses, and is adding some spiciness to her sweet demeanor.
-Our littlest one is as chill and sweet as a third child should be, and she always keeps me laughing and is always getting into trouble.
-My husband is so supportive and encourages me to pick up the camera more (and like our kids, has piercing blue eyes that are so photo-worthy).
+Our daughter is the most empathetic child, only wants to wear dresses, and certainly has some spiciness to her sweet demeanor.
+And our third, well she leaves a trail of glitter and rainbows wherever she goes.
+My husband is so supportive of my work and holds down the fort for my early morning or late evening sessions (and like our kids, has piercing blue eyes that are so photo-worthy).
 My Nikon D750 is always at my side.